Library

 ContextRequires analysisAlready analyzed, requires implementation

-Examples of Actionable Insights
+Examples of actionable insights

 Examples make things click.
 Here are a few to show how insights work in product design and development: